 Contact An Online Marketing Business Lawyer

-Do you need to hire a lawyer with online marketing and business law background?
-If yes, contact Kelly Warner Law.
-Our top-rated attorneys focus on all things tech-related.
-Our firm has significant experience dealing with international claims– a plus in today’s digitally connected world.
-Get in touch today.
+Need a lawyer with online marketing and business law background?
+Contact Kelly Warner Law.
+Our top-rated team focuses on all things tech-related.

-First Things First: What The Heck Is hCG?
+First Things First: Is HCG Legal?
+What Is It?

-The FTC Sent A Warning Letter First, Which Wright Apparently Ignored
+The FTC Sent A Warning Letter First, Which Smith Apparently Ignored

-This lawsuit should not come as a shock to Kevin Wright, though.
+This lawsuit should not come as a shock to Smith.
 According to reports, the FTC sent him a warning letter last year.
-In it, the commission reminded the hCG salesman that it had banned the sale of homeopathic hCG products and warned Wright that he was violating the Food, Drug and Cosmetic Act.
+In it, the commission reminded the hCG salesman that it had banned the sale of homeopathic hCG products and warned Smith that he was violating the Food, Drug and Cosmetic Act.
 In essence, the FTC gave him a chance to fix his marketing materials, but he chose not to pay heed.

-Why Did Wright’s Weight Loss Marketing Material Get Him Into Legal Trouble?
+Why Did Smith’s Weight Loss Marketing Material Get Him Into Legal Trouble?

 According to HCG Platinum products’ instructions, all weight loss hopefuls had to do was “take a few drops before meals” to lose 1 to 2 pounds a day “for multiple weeks.”
 The products also included another set of crucial instructions: it works best if you stick to a 500 to 800 calorie a day diet.
 (Hmmmmm, wonder if the low calorie recommended has anything to do with the weight loss.)